ibm-cloud-docs/solution-tutorials/sql-database.md

 <!--#/istutorial#-->

 This tutorial shows how to provision a SQL (relational) database service.
 As administrator, you create a table and load a large data set (city information) into the database.
 Then, you deploy a web app "worldcities" to [{{site.data.keyword.codeengineshort}}](/codeengine/).
 The app allows regular users to look up records from the cloud database.
-The app is written in Python using the [Flask framework](https://flask.palletsprojects.com).
+The app is written in Python using the [Flask framework](https://flask.palletsprojects.com){: external}.
 {: shortdesc}

 ![Architecture diagram](images/solution5/cloud-sql-database.svg){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}